dret/webconcepts/concepts/http-method/MKWORKSPACE.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/MKWORKSPACE"
 title:         "HTTP Request Method: MKWORKSPACE"
+concept-name:  HTTP Request Method
+concept-value: MKWORKSPACE
 description: "A MKWORKSPACE request creates a new workspace resource.
 A server MAY restrict workspace creation to particular collections, but a client can determine the location of these collections from a DAV:workspace-collection-set OPTIONS request."
 ---